Skip to main content

 Complete the current FAFSA if you have not already done so.

-• If you had not previously completed a FAFSA, please do so immediately and watch your Umich email carefully for any potential requests for additional information.
+• If you had not previously completed a FAFSA, please do so immediately and watch your U-M email carefully for any potential requests for additional information.

 Additional information for: